|photo by Shawnicy Barnhart|

 perhaps there’s more to this that I’ve missed and I should not avoid these verses as I normally do.

+Thankfully, the book also highlights verses about what the husband should be doing.
 It seems that far from lording over his wife, as is the popular image of Christian marriage, if he is living biblically, he would consider what is best for his whole family, including the feelings, needs, and wants, of his wife and children, so much as to place their needs above his own and he should continue to earn their devotion.
 His job is not to control them.

 My favorite lines in the book are: